 Farmers discuss mistakes made and lessons learned from the hard experience of starting a small farm from scratch.

 Visit the video gallery to view other videos.

-Follow the tabs at the left, and the other topics on the New Farmer Hub to work on developing your farm business.
+Follow the tabs at the left, and the other topics at Plan Your Farm to work on developing your farm business.

 The Goals, Skills and Resources tutorial has built-in worksheets that guide you and your farming partners in establishing the foundation of your farm.
-These questions and the other resources here at the New Farmers Hub provide a baseline of information and resources for you to pursue as you get deeper into your planning.
+These questions and the other resources here at Plan Your Farm provide a baseline of information and resources for you to pursue as you get deeper into your planning.